vzubarieva/My-recipe-book-capstone/ProjectProposal.md

 ## What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-Firebase/Google cloud (I will start research) or another .Net/MySQL
+Firebase/Google cloud (I will start research) or .Net/MySQL

 ## Is there anything else you'd like your instructor to know?